 The second reason Reverse trikes are safer than their Delta siblings is that the shape is more prone to skid sideways when the rubber lets go rather than flip sideways as a delta configuration wants to do.
 These two reasons help the Reverse trike come out on top when it comes to safety.
 Now you can engineer out some of these quirks if you really want a Delta but I would ask why?
 Just use the shape that works better naturally.

 The Trivette Delta Trike was actually sold as a car and broke several records.
 It was also fast and handled beautifully.
 You can read about that HERE.
-Other have had a shot at the delta but no major manufacturers have adopted the platform.
-Mercedes came close to releasing the Life Jet but it never made it.
+Other designers have had a shot at the delta but no major manufacturers have adopted the platform.
 The Delta configuration seems to work best as a Motortrike.

 From building your own like Dick Kincheloe above to using a Porsche/Harley Davidson engine like the Campagna, the reverse trike is going to be around for a long time.